ipld/go-ipld-prime/doc/schema.md

 as such are relatively easily communicated.

-It's impossible to make a blanket prescription of how to associate version information with data; IPLD Schemas makes either choice viable.
+It's impossible to make a blanket prescription of how to associate version information with data.
+Different choices have different tradeoffs.
+IPLD Schemas aim to make either choice (or hybrids of approach!) viable.

 ### Strongly linked Schemas